open/close all folders

 - In Bleach, Ichigo does this with his sword after Ulquiorra kills him, transforming him into a super hollow creature.

 - In The Stormlight Archive, if a Shardbearer loses his Shardblade, he can retrieve it by banishing it back to Hammerspace and re-summoning it.
-Shardblades disappear automatically when the owner drops them unless they will otherwise.
-They can't be banished from a distance once let go.
+Shardblades disappear automatically when the owner drops them unless they will otherwise or are killed.
+A "living" Shardblade can be summoned instantly.

 - In Katherine Kerr's Deverry books, the silver daggers that are a badge of a dishonoured warrior are enchanted to make them return to the "true owner" which just happens to be the rather tight-fisted dwarf that made them.
 The only exception is the one that belonged to Rhodry which follows him around due to a mistake made in removing the other spell on the dagger, which made it glow in the presence of elves.